karansolankyy/Garbage-Classification/README.md

 ---

-# Garbage Classification with Convolutional Neural Networks (CNN)
+# Garbage Classification using Convolutional Neural Networks (CNN)

 Welcome to the Garbage Classification project repository!
 This project aims to classify garbage images into two classes: organic and recyclable, using Convolutional Neural Networks (CNNs).